dtamayo/reboundx/doc/effects.rst

 ============================ =========== ==================================================================
 Field (C type)               Required    Description
 ============================ =========== ==================================================================
-k2 (float)                   Yes         k2 Love number (required for contribution from tides raised on the body). primary (int)                No          Set to 1 to specify the primary.
+R_tides (float)              Yes         Physical radius (required for contribution from tides raised on the body). k1 (float)                   Yes         Apsidal motion constant (half the tidal Love number k2). primary (int)                No          Set to 1 to specify the primary.
 Defaults to treating particles[0] as primary if not set.
 ============================ =========== ==================================================================